driessene/acoustic_camera/readme.md

   - wavevectors: A list of wavevectors which hit the structure.
   - random_phase: If true, randomize the phase of elements.
 All elements will have the same randomized phase.
 Default is True.
 - visualize(self): Shows a 3D scatterplot with element positions.
 Helps verify that the structure is what the user expects.
-- calculate_steering_vector: Calculates a steering vector when given a wavevector.
+- steering_vector: Calculates a steering vector when given a wavevector.
 Returns a steering vector which correlates to the structure.
   - wavevector - WaveVector: A wave vector to project onto elements.

 ### Calculated properties